mDIS For Developers (ICDP internal)

 Logfiles in the mDIS instance

-Viewing mDIS webserver- and PHP logfiles on Linux (inside a Virtualbox instance or inside a Docker container):
+Viewing mDIS webserver- and PHP log files on Linux (inside a VirtualBox instance or inside a Docker container):

 cd /var/www/dis/backend/runtime/logs

-tail app.log # mdis yellow toast-boxes, error log
+tail app.log # mDIS yellow toast-boxes, error log

-tail convert.log # imagemagick writes to this logfile.
+tail convert.log # ImageMagick writes to this logfile.

 is mounted as a Docker volume.